LinfengTonyHan/Value_Directed_Remembering-tDCS/Experiment_Programs/README.md

 **3. Spell check.** For each word not spelled correctly by the a participant, s/he will be given one chance to correct the spelling.
 One suggestion is given to the participant, and s/he can select "accept the suggestion" or "reject the suggestion" and type the word once again.
 The Microsoft Word spellcheck system is imported by ActiveX to MATLAB.
 This module is written in ***Spelling_Correction.m***.

 **4. Feedback on performance.** Cohen et al. (2014, 2016) pointed out that the feedback on performance allows for sculpting of cognitive strategies.
-Here, we presented these pieces of information to the participants: correctly recalled words (and the point values associated with them), total point values obtained in the current list, total accumulative points, and best score (including the current list).
+Here, we presented these pieces of information to the participants during the feedback phase: correctly recalled words (and the point values associated with them), total point values obtained in the current list, total accumulative points, and best score (including the current list).
 This module is written in ***Screen_Feedback.m***.

 ***VDR_Main_Session2.m*** is the main script for Day 2 experiment.
 180 studied words and 90 lure words are presented sequentially for parcipants to do 6-point old/new confidence rating.